 IP data provides an important lens across the state of the economy and how it is changing.
 In 2021, record numbers of patents, trade marks and designs were filed in Australia (See Table I1).
 Patent applications increased 11% on 2020, with filings from Australian residents up 25%.
 Trade mark applications grew 9%.
 Trade mark registrations rose 10%, driven by a 15% increase in resident filings.
 Design applications rose 13%, the steepest year-on-year growth this decade.
 Design certifications were up 38%.
 Applications for PBRs fell 6%, likely reflecting the continued impacts of drought, Australia’s devastating bushfires in 2019–20, COVID-19 lockdowns and border closures.

 The pandemic has fundamentally altered Australia’s social and work environment.
-People have been spending more time at home, leading them to consume more online content, for example via online subscription services (Chapter 6).
+People have been spending more time at home, leading them to consume more online content.
+For example, via online subscription services (Chapter 6).
 As the global economy has moved to a virtual model, organisations have been forced to redesign and digitise their operations.
 In 2021, patent applications for audiovisual technologies grew 85% and those for computer technologies grew 27% (Chapter 2).
-Applications grew 26% for trade marks over telecommunications services, such as virtual conferencing, video-on-demand and data sharing platforms.
+Applications grew 26% for trade marks for telecommunications services, such as virtual conferencing, video-on-demand and data sharing platforms.

 For many established businesses, start-ups and entrepreneurs, the ready availability of computing power and data is reshaping competition and the innovation process.
 Artificial intelligence (AI) is enabling new methods of inventing and could drive productivity gains across sectors.
 This year, we present analysis by IP Australia’s Patent Analytics Hub, which gauges the uptake of key AI technologies in Australia and globally (Chapter 2).